 We’ll prioritise applications from projects that are already delivering, are supported by some kind of evidence that they work and are ready for robust evaluation.
 This will improve our knowledge and understanding of what works to prevent children becoming involved in violence and help ensure every child gets the best possible support.

 These requirements do mean that these grant rounds won’t be quite right for every organisation.
-But we are working on other funding areas ways to get involved in our work.
+But we are working on other ways to get involved in our work.
 For further details, please see our prospectus update.